lpio/lpio-spec/client.md

 Client should handle any connection errors the same way:

-- Add unsent user and ack messages back to multiplexer.
-- Reopen connection.
+- Call `reopen` and pass unsent messages so they can be sent again.

 ## Reconnection backoff.